JCP 2.10: Process Document

 Multiple Early Drafts (and Early Draft Reviews) are encouraged where the Expert Group feels that this would be helpful.

-Refinement of the draft Specification begins when the PMO posts it to the JCP Website and announces the start of Early Draft Review.
+Early Draft Review begins when the PMO announces the availability of the draft Specification for Early Draft Review.
 The goal of Early Draft Review is to get the draft Specification into a form suitable for Public Review as quickly as possible by uncovering and correcting major problems with the draft.
 Early Draft Review is an early-access review, and should ideally take place when the Specification still has some unresolved issues.
 The public's participation in Early Draft Review is an important part of the process since in the past comments from the public have raised fundamental architectural and technological issues that have considerably improved some Specifications.

-If the Expert Group makes major revisions to the draft during Early Draft Review the Spec Lead should send the revised draft, along with a synopsis of the changes, to the PMO, which shall publish these online and make them available for download by the public.
+If the Expert Group makes major revisions to the draft during Early Draft Review the Spec Lead should post the revised draft and send the revised draft, along with a synopsis of the changes, to the PMO, which shall publish these online and make them available for download by the public.

 After the Early Draft Review period has ended, the Expert Group can make any additional changes to the draft it deems necessary in response to comments before submitting the draft to the PMO for the next review.

 Public Review begins when the PMO announces the availability of the draft Specification for public review and comment.

 The Spec Lead is responsible for ensuring that all comments are read and considered.
-If those comments result in revisions to the draft and those revisions result in major changes (in the opinion of the Expert Group,) then the Spec Lead must send an updated draft (with a summary of the changes) to the PMO at least 10 days before the review period ends.
-The PMO shall post the new draft and the change summary on the JCP Website at least 7 days before the review period ends and shall notify the public that the new draft is available.
+If those comments result in revisions to the draft and those revisions result in major changes (in the opinion of the Expert Group,) then the Spec Lead must post an updated draft and send the updated draft (with a summary of the changes) to the PMO at least 3 days before the review period ends.
+The PMO shall post the new draft and the change summary on the JCP Website before the review period ends and shall notify the public that the new draft is available.